LesFerch/WinSetView/Manual.md

 ## AppParts Folder

-This folder contains files that are required for *WinSetView.hta* to function.
+This folder contains files that are used by *WinSetView.exe*.

-**FileDialog.hta** is a launcher for **FileDialog.exe** to make it open modal.

-**FileDialog.exe** provides the open/save dialog used by WinSetView for the *Load Settings*, *Save Settings*, and *Restore* buttons.
-This executable is written in C#.
-The source code can be found [here](https://github.com/LesFerch/FileDialog).

 **Fonts.txt** contains a list of fonts to display in the WinSetView font selection menu.

-**Modal.hta** provides modal dialogs that are displayed by WinSetView, such as the column re-order dialog.

-**seguiemj.eot** Contains a few character glyphs for some of the button labels.

 **Themes.ini** contains the WinSetView light and dark themes.
 This file can be edited to change the existing themes or add new themes.

-**WinSetView.ico** provides the icon for WinSetView.hta.

 ## Language Folder

-This folder must exist and contain the **en-US** folder and language files in order to run *WinSetView.hta*.
+This folder must exist and contain the **en-US** folder and language files in order to run *WinSetView.exe*.
 All other language folders are optional.
 This folder is not needed for WinSetView.ps1.

 ## Tools Folder